Awais1028/BackDrop/frontend/PRD-Template.md

 ---

-*This PRD template was automatically generated when creating your quick-otter-bounce app.
+*This PRD template was automatically generated when creating your backdrop app.
 Please customize it based on your specific requirements using the Deep Mode PRD flow in SnapDev.*

 **Next Steps:**
 1. Use SnapDev's Deep Mode to generate a comprehensive PRD based on your product idea